 It was hot as we walked from the car, but once the sun went down the weather could not have been better—around 70°, clear sky, mild breeze.
-There were very few empty seats, but one of them was next to Sally, so we were able to spread out a little.
+There were very few empty seats, but one of them was next to my wife, so we were able to spread out a little.
 The “seats” are wooden slats attached to the front of stone steps.
 By the end of the night, I had numb-butt.

 The venue was visually stunning, with towering cliffs on all sides, the lights on the stage, the crowd, and the lights of Denver in the distance.
 I took this photo when I walked up to the top to get my water.